undavide/fs/Frequency Separation 2021.md

 A long (long) time ago I wrote an essay on Frequency Separation, even if the main subject was disguised in the more approachable title "Notes on Sharpening".
 That was early 2009, way before Frequency Separation was cool, then popularized/mainstream, then possibly cool again.

-I've thought to revisit the original article to give the subject a new coat of 2021 paint, plus all sorts of new detours.

-Spoiler alert: I'm interested in Frequency Separation (FS from now on) as a tool for a broader set of manipulations not limited to, nor particularly focused on, beauty/skin retouch.
+I've thought to revisit the original article to give the subject a new coat of 2021 paint, plus all sorts of new detours. **Spoiler alert**: I'm interested in Frequency Separation as a tool for a broader set of manipulations not limited to, nor particularly focused on, beauty/skin retouch.

-If the original 2009 synopsis is your cup of tea then welcome to the rabbit hole.

-> Sharpening with Gaussian and edge-aware blurring kernels; a new experimental approach on High-Radius Low-Amount contrast enhancement; how to separately target edges and texture in the same high frequency range.
-Gaussian, Bilateral and Mixed pyramid decompositions.

 ## 1. Frequencies